How to become

 University

-You could take a degree before applying for a place on an insurance company's training scheme.
-Relevant degrees include:
+You can take a degree before applying for a place on an insurance company's graduate training scheme.
+Useful subjects include:

 - business studies